 Here are some risks involved with root canal treatment in pregnancy:

 1. The Effect of X-Ray

 In order to have a comprehensive view of your cavity, your doctor will require you to undergo an X-ray of the infected tooth.
-Though any X-ray exposure is not recommended in pregnancy the dental X-ray radiations do not pose any risk to your unborn baby.
-The radiations are localized to your mouth only and not the abdominal region.
-More than the X-ray it is the medicines that are used in the process and later given for healing, which may cause more harm to your baby.
+Though any X-ray exposure is not recommended in pregnancy, the dental X-ray radiations do not pose any risk to the unborn baby.
+However, it is still advised to take necessary measures, like using a lead apron and thyroid collar for the pregnant patient to cover any risk at all even if the radiations are localised to the mouth only and not the abdominal region.
+Also, more than the X-ray, it is the medicines that are used in the process and later given for healing, which may cause more harm to your baby.

 2. The Effects of Anaesthesia

-It is not possible to do a root canal treatment without the anaesthesia.
-The doctor usually gives a very small dosage of it and may give more if required.
-However, it is the pain that is experienced during the process that may cause stress to the pregnant woman, may become a cause for concern.
-Any kind of unnecessary stress in pregnancy is not good your unborn baby.
+Anaesthesia is not required in all root canal procedures and might vary from case to case.
+When required, the doctor usually gives a very small dosage of it and may opt to give more if the need arises.
+It is the pain experienced during the process that may cause stress to the pregnant woman.
+And, that stress may become a cause for concern because any kind of unnecessary stress in pregnancy is not good for your unborn baby.

 3. The Effects of Other Chemicals